-In this course, students will examine the and regulations standards aovernina telecommunications at the national international levels.
-They will analyze legal requirements and standards for privacy, security protection in the field and data communications.
+In this course, students will examine the regulations and standards governing telecommunications at the national and international levels.
+They will analyze legal requirements and standards for privacy, security and data protection in the field of communications.
 They will also explore effective compliance management of established policies and regulations to ensure the integrity and confidentiality of communications in a constantly changing technological environment.
 (Prerequisites: CISE 1050, INTE 2440L)